RodrigoMenegat/gardening/index.md

 </style>

+<b>Garden last tended to in 21.08.2024</b>
+<a id="scroll-link" class="internal" href="#">Go to the latest addition 🪴</a>

 # Welcome

 This is my personal digital garden.

 I've been thinking about the concept for a while.
 I heard of it by my friend Tiago, who shared <a class="external" target="_blank" href="https://x.com/Mappletons/status/1250532315459194880">this Twitter thread he once read.

 It's basically about hypertext and continuity: an evolving digital place, where ideas are connected through hyperlinking.
 There are no concerns with being linear, chronological.
 Things are also never finished: text, layout, images, all is subject to change.
 This is no newsfeed.
-It's garden!
+It's a garden!

 I've created this out of impulse, in a day when I was feeling restless.
 I've felt a creative urge, a desire to make something that is inherently mine, but that I can also share with others.

 I've been writing some journals and devoting time to street photography, but those are (at least up to now) personal endeavors.
 I feel the urge to put stuff out there – but not something like the journalism pieces I publish as my job, but something that is, and I'm getting repetive here, personal.

+Digital gardeners often create neat and ordered lawns.
+They may be ever growing, organic and dynamic, but they still follow at least some degree of order – tags, labels, different pages and indexes.

+I, however, decided to go on without planning too much.
+This garden is not a well-kempt lawn, but rather an effort <a href='https://en.wikipedia.org/wiki/Natural_landscaping' class='external' target='_blank'>natural landscaping.</a> I'm letting my uncultivated thoughts flow, with just a little bit of trimming here and there.

-I also decided to go on without planning too much.
-My initial plan is that this will be a single very long web page that you can navigate by clicking internal links.
+My initial plan is to build a single, very long web page that you can navigate by clicking internal links.
 Once you click, you'll be immediately taken to some other part of the page.
 The eventual external links will be in orange and always open in a new tab.
 Internal links, that just take you to another part of the garden, will be purple instead.

 That's as much thought as I'm willing to give this before starting.
 I'll just start writing and linking and see where this leads me.
 No copy-editing, no over-thinking, no design concerns.
 Maybe it will die in a couple days.
 Maybe it will linger.
 We'll see.